expo/expo/docs/pages/distribution/building-standalone-apps.md

 ## 5. Test it on your device or simulator

-- You can drag and drop the `.apk` into your Android emulator.
-This is the easiest way to test out that the build was successful.
-But it's not the most satisfying.
+### Android

+- **To run it on your Android emulator**, first build your project with the apk flag by running `expo build:android -t apk`, and you can drag and drop the `.apk` into the emulator.
 - **To run it on your Android device**, make sure you have the Android platform tools installed along with `adb`, then just run `adb install app-filename.apk` with [USB debugging enabled on your device](https://developer.android.com/studio/run/device.html#device-developer-options) and the device plugged in.

+### iOS

-- **To run it on your iOS Simulator**, first build your expo project with the simulator flag by running `expo build:ios -t simulator`, then download the tarball with the link given upon completion when running `expo build:status`.
-Unpack the tar.gz by running `tar -xvzf your-app.tar.gz`.
-Then you can run it by starting an iOS Simulator instance, then running `xcrun simctl install booted <app path>` and `xcrun simctl launch booted <app identifier>`.
+- **To run it on your iOS simulator**, first build your project with the simulator flag by running `expo build:ios -t simulator`, then download the artifact with the link printed when your build completes.
+To install the resulting `tar.gz` file, unzip it and drag-and-drop it into your iOS simulator.
+If you'd like to install it from the command line, run `tar -xvzf your-app.tar.gz` to unpack the file, open a simulator, then run `xcrun simctl install booted <path to .app>`.

-- **To test a device build with Apple TestFlight**, download the .ipa file to your local machine.
-You are ready to upload your app to TestFlight.
-Within TestFlight, click the plus icon and create a New App.
+- **To test a device build with Apple TestFlight**, download the `.ipa` file to your local machine.
+Within [AppStoreConnect](https://appstoreconnect.apple.com/apps), click the plus icon and create a New App.
 Make sure your `bundleIdentifier` matches what you've placed in `app.json`.

-> **Note:** You will not see your build here just yet!
-You will need to use Xcode or [Transporter](https://apps.apple.com/app/transporter/id1450874784) (previously known as Application Loader) to upload your IPA first.
+Now, you need to use Xcode or [Transporter](https://apps.apple.com/app/transporter/id1450874784) (previously known as Application Loader) to upload the `.ipa` you got from `expo build:ios`.
 Once you do that, you can check the status of your build under `Activity`.
 Processing an app can take 10-15 minutes before it shows up under available builds.

 ## 6. Submit it to the appropriate store